narfdotpl/narf.pl/content/posts/checkers-presskit.md

 -------------------

 The game is no longer in the App Store because I didn't renew my membership (it's 429 PLN per year).
+I summarized my thoughts in [a post][skull] I wrote after the release.

+  [skull]: /posts/checkers-skull

 Preview